ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

 ## Additional user journeys and needs - error recovery

-Demoing the designs to the team resulted in some additional journeys that we hadn’t fully considered or included in the scope.
+Demoing the designs to the team resulted in some additional journeys that we hadn't fully considered or included in the scope.

-1. An error recovery journey for people who accidentally mark a case as done when it’s not,
+1. An error recovery journey for people who accidentally mark a case as done when it's not,
-2. A way to take a case from another admin if they have not completed it and it’s approaching the deadline.
+2. A way to take a case from another admin if they have not completed it and it's approaching the deadline.

 The result of this was a series of banners with information about the status of the case and a way to either move it forward in the workflow process, or backwards.